 Study D: The Use and Influence of Digital Media for Social Cohesion in Diaspora Communities.

 (Milene Mendes de Oliveira and Roman Lietz: May 2022-October 2023)

 Online communication plays a major role for immigrants and their affiliation within diaspora communities.
 This study explores the impact of social media upon migrants’ identities and feelings of belonging.
-We examine Brazilian and Spanish communities in Germany and investigate how their online communicative actions influence – and are influenced by – their social cohesion in this new context.
+We investigate how their online communicative actions influence – and are influenced by – their social cohesion in this new context.